Integrated Management of Natural Resources for Resilience in Arid and Semi-Arid Lands (IMARA)

 - Marsabit County: Loglogo, Laisamis and Selected locations in Korr/Ngurnet Wards

 - Laikipia County: Mukogodo East and West Wards

-Programme Objective: Increase the resilience of marginalised households to climate-change-related shocks through diversified livelihoods and improved natural resource management and use in the ASAL Counties of Isiolo, Laikipia, Marsabit and Samburu by 2021.
+Programme Objective: Integrated Management of Natural Resources for resilience in the ASALs (IMARA), is a seven-year partnership programme (2018-2025) that seeks to increase resilience of vulnerable households to climate-change-related shocks through diversified livelihoods and improved natural resource management and use in the ASAL counties of Elgeyo Marakwet, Isiolo, Laikipia, Marsabit, Narok, Samburu, Turkana and West Pokot.

-- Secure livelihoods and strengthened market systems (including for women and youth) that support sustained natural resources management
+1. Secure livelihoods and strengthened inclusive market systems that support sustainable natural resources management.

-- Opportunities for diversified livelihoods created and/or expanded in a way that promotes sustainable natural resources management
+- Opportunities for diversified livelihoods created and/or expanded from natural resources management

 - Improved markets and market linkages for sustainable Natural Resource Based products